What Is a VA Fiduciary?

 - VA Form 21-686c: The Declaration of Status of Dependents form is used to determine marital status and eligibility of dependents.

-- VA Form 21-8940: The Veteran’s Application for Increased Compensation Based on Unemployability is used to apply for increased compensation.
+VA Form 21-8940: The Veteran’s Application for Increased Compensation Based on Unemployability is used to apply for increased asbestos compensation options.
 It is based on a veteran’s inability to secure gainful employment because of a service-connected disability.

 There is a separate form for when a court determines the veteran needs a fiduciary.
 This form is known as VA Form 21P-4706c.
 It is common for a court-appointed fiduciary to complete this form.